joannakl/cs102/labs/lab7.markdown

 2. What is meant by unit testing?

 3. What is meant by integration testing?

+Discuss the answers to these questions with the rest of the class.

 ### Part 2  Writing Simple Unit Tests